 Healthcare organizations looking for secure HIPAA-compliant cloud hosting and networking are increasingly turning to the cloud, which has quickly become a low-cost way to develop the complex infrastructure required to support a variety of critical organizational activities.

 Cloud hosting offers the healthcare industry many benefits, including cost savings, remote file sharing, custom applications, and expanded storage.
 It gives healthcare IT departments and digital health technology vendors the ability to create a robust and secure HIPAA-compliant infrastructure to store, back up, and maintain Protected Health Information (PHI).

 When selecting a healthcare cloud provider, an organization needs to perform due diligence to ensure the information they are entrusting to this provider will be secured in accordance with the healthcare data regulations.

 The Health Insurance Portability and Accountability Act (HIPAA) was enacted in 1996 to protect the privacy of sensitive patient information.
 Covered entities under the law include healthcare plans, healthcare clearinghouses, and certain types of healthcare providers.

 In 2009, the Health Information Technology for Economic and Clinical Health (HITECH) Act extended HIPAA requirements to business associates.
 A business associate is any service provider who has access to the Protected Health Information (PHI) of a covered entity.

-According to security guidelines, anyone who develops platforms or applications for the Healthcare industry and deal with Protected Health Information (PHI) are required to meet national standards for the physical, administrative, and technical security of health information.
+According to security guidelines, anyone who develops platforms or applications for the Healthcare industry and deals with Protected Health Information (PHI) is required to meet national standards for the physical, administrative, and technical security of health information.

-Cloud vendors should provide a reliable and scalable computing platform that can support healthcare customers’ applications in a manner consistent with:
+Cloud vendors should provide a reliable and scalable computing platform that can support healthcare customers’ applications in a manner consistent with the following: